 If you’re faced with signing a clause that you feel is unreasonable, talk to an employment lawyer to discuss your best options.

 Restrictive covenants in employment contracts: Canadian approach

-Top ten issues for employers: restrictive covenants in Canada
+Understanding restrictive covenants in Canada